Summer, Nature experiences, Spring, Autumn, Winter

 The boat must also be safe and have mandatory safety equipment, such as life vests, oars or a paddle, anchor with rope, emptying equipment, emergency switch, distress signal devices and, depending on the size of the boat’s engine, a fire extinguisher, as well as sufficient fuel.
 Regular inspection of the boat helps to improve its safety.

 Different water bodies and changing weather conditions set requirements for both boaters and the equipment.
 Sea areas and large open water areas in lakes can turn challenging in an instant, even on a beautiful summer day.
 In fact, they are safest to navigate on vessels with sufficient seaworthiness, while smaller boats are sufficient for smaller water areas.
+Know your boat, its features, and its limitations.

 Especially on longer boating and sailing trips, pre-planning is important.
 Consider, among other things, the available time and equipment, the prevailing weather conditions and the location of suitable harbours.
 The plan may, of course, change along the way, but it does provide guidelines for the future adventure.